f4biosa/aratinga-seo/README.md

-# Aratinga
+# Aratinga SEO
-Content Management System
+Search engine and social media optimization for Aratinga.